abdulrahman305/vim/CONTRIBUTING.md

 * Regression tests for previously identified issues.
 * Performance tests to ensure the efficiency of the CI configuration.
 * Tests for the new targets added to the Makefile.

+# Auto Git Merge and Continuous Enhancing

+This repository includes scripts and configurations for auto git merge and continuous enhancing.
+These features help to automate the process of merging code changes and continuously improving the codebase.

+## Auto Git Merge

+The `scripts/auto_git_merge.sh` script handles automatic merging of code changes.
+It includes necessary commands and logic to perform the merge process.

+## Continuous Enhancing

+The `scripts/continuous_enhancing.sh` script handles continuous enhancing of the codebase.
+It includes necessary commands and logic to continuously improve the code quality and performance.